Leicester Ageing Together

-With Funding from The Nominet Trust and The Baring Foundation’s Digital Arts and Creative Ageing award, we explored the impact of digital tools on the creativity and wellbeing of Leicester Ageing Together organisations.
-Through the development of a bespoke website, dothinkshare.com, and the use of simple interventions such as Whatsapp and Facebook groups, we investigated whether digital can improve the overall mental health, wellbeing and social connection of staff, volunteers and beneficiaries.
+With Funding from The Nominet Trust and The Baring Foundation’s Digital Arts and Creative Ageing award, we explored the impact of digital tools on the creativity and well-being of Leicester Ageing Together organisations.
+Through developing a bespoke website and simple interventions such as Whatsapp and Facebook groups, we investigated whether digital can improve the overall mental health, wellbeing and social connection of staff, volunteers and beneficiaries.

 Who was involved?

-Leicester Ageing Together is an age-affirmative umbrella organisation which promotes the work of various charities including Workers Educational Association (WEA), Learning for the Fourth Age (L4A), Age UK, The Confederation of Indian Organisations, Focus, and Action on Hearing Loss.
-We worked with a range of participants, but focused mainly on the staff and volunteers within these organisations and devleoped tools and resources they could share with their beneficiaries in care homes, libraries and cafes.
+Leicester Ageing Together is an age-affirmative umbrella organisation that promotes various charities' work, including workers Educational Association (WEA), Learning for the Fourth Age (L4A), Age UK, The Confederation of Indian Organisations, Focus, and Action on Hearing Loss.
+We worked with a range of participants but focused mainly on the staff and volunteers within these organisations and developed tools and resources they could share with their beneficiaries in care homes, libraries and cafes.

 What we did

 Working with LAT partners, we co-created a suite of creative workshops focused on mental health and wellbeing.
 Out of these, we built online tools for volunteers to empower them in their work with older people.
 Using a prototyping method with user testing, we developed 'Do Think Share' – a toolkit of creative activities which is free and accessible to all.
 The site also includes a platform for users to share their work and upload their creative activities.